algolia/instantsearch/docgen/src/guide/Custom_connectors.md

 navWeight: 45
 ---

 If you wish to implement features that are not covered by the default widgets connectors, you will need to create your own connector via the `createConnector` method.

-This methods takes in a descriptor of your connector with the following properties and methods:
+We tried very hard to make React InstantSearch a pluggable library that is able to solve most use cases in with simple API entries.
+But we could not plan everything and thus in some cases the current API may not be able to fulfill this promise of simplicity.

+If that's not the case or in doubt, **before diving into custom conectors** please expose us your use case and come ask us questions on [discourse](https://discourse.algolia.com/c/instantsearch) or [GitHub](https://github.com/algolia/instantsearch.js/issues) first.
+We will be glad that you do so.

+If you are confident `createConnector` is what you need, here's its API:

+## `const connector = createConnector(implementation)`

+`implementation` is an object whose shape and properties matches the following conventions:

-## displayName, propTypes, defaultProps
+## `{displayName, propTypes, defaultProps}`

 Those properties are directly applied to the higher-order component.
 Providing a `displayName` is mandatory.

-## getProvidedProps(props, searchState, searchResults, meta, searchForFacetValuesResults)
+## `getProvidedProps(props, searchState, searchResults, meta, searchForFacetValuesResults)`

 This method should return the props to forward to the composed component.